eliorabaev/CyberSecurityDowngrade/README.md

 2. **User Login**:
    - Client provides basic validation on the login form
    - Client submits username and password
+   - Server first checks if the client's IP is temporarily locked
-   - Server checks for previous failed attempts
+   - If IP is not locked, server checks for previous failed attempts for the username
    - If account is locked, login is denied with appropriate message
    - If not locked, server validates credentials
    - Failed attempts are recorded with IP address
-   - If failure limit is reached, account is locked for 30 minutes
+   - If user failure limit is reached, account is locked for 30 minutes
+   - If IP failure limit is reached, IP is locked for 60 minutes
-   - On success, failed attempt counter is reset
+   - On success, failed attempt counters are reset
    - Server creates signed JWT with the database-stored secret key
    - Token is returned to client with 1-hour expiration
    - Client stores token in localStorage